Sam Rice: The catch

 The most famous moment in Rice's career came on defense.
 In Game 3 of the 1925 World Series, the Senators were leading the Pittsburgh Pirates, 4–3.
 In the middle of the 8th inning, Rice was moved from center field to right field.
 With two out in the top of the inning, Pirate catcher Earl Smith drove a ball to right-center field.
 Rice ran the ball down and appeared to catch it at the fence, robbing Smith of a home run that would have tied the game.
 After the catch, Rice toppled over the fence and into the stands, disappearing from sight.
 When Rice reappeared, he had the ball in his glove and the umpire called Smith out.
 The umpire's explanation was that as soon as the catch was made the play was over, so it did not matter where Rice ended up.
 His team lost the Series in seven games.

 Controversy persisted over whether Rice had actually caught the ball and whether he had kept possession of it.
 Some Pittsburgh fans sent signed and notarized documents claiming that they saw a fan pick up the ball and put it back in Rice's glove.
 Rice himself would not tell, answering only, "The umpire said I caught it."
 Magazines offered to pay him for the story, but Rice turned them down, saying, "I don't need the money.
 The mystery is more fun."
 He would not even tell his wife or his daughter.
 The controversy became so great that Rice wrote a letter when he was selected to the Hall of Fame, to be opened upon his death.
-After Rice's death, officials could not immediately locate the letter describing his World Series play.
-However, in an interview, his wife Mary said, "He did catch it.
+After Rice's death, a Hall of Fame official located the letter describing his World Series play and delivered it to Rice's family.
+It was opened and read after his funeral.
+In an interview, his wife Mary said, "He did catch it.
 You don't have to worry about that anymore."
-When the letter was located, its conclusion stated, "At no time did I lose possession of the ball."
+The letter concluded by stating, "At no time did I lose possession of the ball."